Digital Literacy Gap Leaves Students Unprepared for AI

 The study on European students' digital literacy gap serves as a crucial reminder that being a 'Digital Native' does not automatically equate to being AI-ready.
 As AI continues to shape the future, it's imperative for parents, educators, and students to take proactive steps to bridge this gap.
 By focusing on comprehensive digital literacy education, we can better prepare the next generation for a world where AI plays an increasingly central role.

-Read analysis JOBS LABORAI Layoffs Highlight Worker Concerns Over Job Security
+Read analysis JOBS LABORAI Layoffs Loom: 99% of Execs Ready for Job Cuts

 Read analysis